 NOT UR GIRLFRENZ

 A call to arms from rock legend Bryan Adams back in 1984 which high-energy, power pop trio, NOT UR GIRLFRENZ is making sure is still 100% true to this day!
 Barely in their teens, this all-girl, Texan rock outfit are here to prove they mean business - busting out show-stealing performances with their high-energy songs, which cleverly combine instant Pop Punk hooks with timeless old school songwriting.

 6595 Virginia Parkway, McKinney, TX 75071 [MAP]

 Located in McKinney’s Adriatica, a European development at the corner of Stonebridge Drive and Virginia Parkway behind Dr. Jennifer Buchanan’s orthodontic office.
 ADMISSION is $5.00 per person at the gate.
-First 2,500 persons to make a $5.00 donation will receive a concert t-shirt!

 The Crest Cars.com Smiles Charity Concert is a rain or shine event.
 Please bring umbrellas if it rains and support our veterans and vendors.

 PLEASE BE GENEROUS WITH YOUR DONATIONS!
 Your donations will build homes for wounded military heroes!